Should I Sell or Rent My House?

 Should I sell my house and rent in retirement?

-Renting isn’t uncommon in retirees, so it’s worth considering selling your home to live with more freedom in retirement.
+Renting isn’t uncommon, especially in retirees, so it’s worth considering selling your home to live with more freedom in retirement.
 By selling, you can fruitfully enjoy the value of your home as a top up to your pension pot, while also being able to choose to move closer to family on more of a whim.

 Can I have two mortgages at the same time?